dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 * Permits users to upload files from the client.
 * Displays the untrusted/unsafe file name provided by the client in the UI.
 The untrusted/unsafe file name is automatically HTML-encoded by Razor for safe display in the UI.

+> [!WARNING]
-  **Don't trust file names supplied by clients for other uses**, such as:
+> **Don't trust file names supplied by clients** for:
+>

-  * Saving the file to a file system or service.
+> * Saving the file to a file system or service.
-  * Display in UIs that don't encode file names automatically or via developer code.
+> * Display in UIs that don't encode file names automatically or via developer code.
+>

-  For more information on security considerations when uploading files to a server, see <xref:mvc/models/file-uploads#security-considerations>.
+> For more information on security considerations when uploading files to a server, see <xref:mvc/models/file-uploads#security-considerations>.

 `Pages/FileUpload2.razor`: